hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

   (Optional)
   Export filter used to define which VPC flow logs should be logged, as as CEL expression.
 See https://cloud.google.com/vpc/docs/flow-logs#filtering for details on how to format this field.
+  The default value is 'true', which evaluates to include everything.

 ## Attributes Reference